travis-ci/docs-travis-ci-com/user/reference/trusty.md

 ## PHP images

-[phpenv](https://github.com/phpenv/phpenv) is installed and we pre-install at least two of the latest point releases such as `7.0.7` and `5.6.24`.
+[phpenv](https://github.com/phpenv/phpenv) is installed and we pre-install at least two of the latest point releases such as `7.0.7` and `5.6.24`, as well as `5.5.9`, the version shipped by default with Ubuntu 14.04 LTS.
 Any versions that are not pre-installed will be dynamically installed from a local cache, or built via `phpenv` if unavailable.

 *Note: We're unable to build **PHP 5.2** on Trusty, so trying to use it will result in a build failure when phpenv fails to compile it*.